 This depends on your individual insurance coverage.
 More and more policies are covering acupuncture and massage.
-Currently Mary is a participating In-Network provider with Pacific Source, MODA, and Blue Cross Blue Shield of Oregon.
+Currently, Mary is a participating In-Network provider with MODA and Blue Cross Blue Shield of Oregon.
 Acupuncture and Massage Therapy are also covered by all motor vehicle insurance (Personal Injury Protection) for any injuries due to a motor vehicle accident.
-Depending on the plan, other insurance companies such as Providence and United Health Care cover our services with their Out-of-Network benefits.
+Depending on the plan, other insurance companies such as Providence, UMR, and Pacific Source cover our services with their Out-of-Network benefits.
+Some Medicare advantage plans have acupuncture coverage (in and out of network), but traditional medicare does not cover acupuncture when provided by an acupuncturist.
 Please call the office with any specific insurance coverage questions (541) 915-2257

 What is a visit like?